 - The wing box as a structural constraint mid-cabin where seats can’t go

-- Class boundaries computed from your mix and pitch (First takes row 1, Business 2-10, Premium Economy 11-15, Economy 16-46)
+- Class boundaries computed from your mix and pitch (Business takes rows 1-7, Economy 8-31)

 Change the class counts and the seat map redraws.
 Push pitch up or down and rows expand or contract.
 The Tallies panel shows the impact in real time: total seats, deviation from typical configuration, yield multiplier, fuel burn delta.